pymupdf/PyMuPDF/docs/page.rst

       Return a generator over the page's form fields.

       :arg sequence types: a sequence of integers to down-select to one or more widget types.
 Default is all form fields.
-Example: `types=(fitz.PDF_WIDGET_TYPE_TEXT,)` will only return 'Text' fields.
+Example: `types=(pymupdf.PDF_WIDGET_TYPE_TEXT,)` will only return 'Text' fields.

       :rtype: generator
       :returns: a :ref:`Widget` for each iteration.